-- establish whether to have the passphrase expire after a set number of days (yes, 184) - For example, by default the passphrase will expire n 184 days.
-The new passphrase must adhere to the established passphrase policy. - establish whether the passphrase will never expire When this option is selected, the passphrase will never expire.
+establish whether to have the passphrase expire after a set number of days (yes, 184)

+For example, by default the passphrase will expire in 184 days.
+The new passphrase must adhere to the established passphrase policy.

+establish whether the passphrase will expire (yes)

+When this option is selected, the passphrase will never expire.